Virtual-Viking-Longship/Ship-Annotations/annotations/tack.md

 **_tack_** (English); _Wende_ (German)

 _**hals** m., pl. halsar_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o30985)/[poetry](https://onp.ku.dk/onp/onp.php?o30985)]

+kala
+    II. naut., of a sail, to lose the wind; seglið (acc.) kelr, whence kalreip, q. v.

   A long wooden pole with a blade (ON _blað_) at one end and a handle (ON _hlumr_) at the other, pivoted in pairs on the side of a ship to propel the vessel through water.